Minneapolis Drug Crimes Defense Lawyer

 Until the 20th Century, possession of drugs was not a crime.
 The “common law crimes” were things like murder, assault, rape, theft.
 Why are certain drugs criminalized, while others are not?
 The difference cannot be the potential for harm to the user, can it?
 After all, drink too much alcohol and you will die of overdose.
 But it is physically impossible for a human being to die from marijuana.
 There is no toxic dose or overdose possibility.

 If a person is harming self with drug abuse, there are civil commitment laws which can be used to force the person to get medical help to treat it.
 See, Minnesota Statutes Chapter 253B.
-But many today who want to volunteer for chemical dependency treatment cannot get it because the funding is lacking.
+But many today who volunteer for chemical dependency treatment cannot get it because funding is lacking.
 (For example, where they seek funding for an inpatient chemical dependency treatment program within two years of a previous one.)
-Why then, we may ask, is there full funding for prisons - prisons brimming with non-violent drug offenders?
+Why then, we may ask, is there full-funding for prisons – prisons brimming with non-violent drug offenders?

-The experiment in drug Prohibition - first with alcohol, then with marijuana - has completely failed.
-The goal of it was to reduce or eliminate the usage of those drugs, yet the opposite has occurred.
-Demand is exponentially increased since the beginning of the criminal Prohibition.
+The experiment in drug Prohibition – first with alcohol, then with marijuana – has completely failed.
+The purported goal of it was to reduce or eliminate the usage of those drugs, yet the opposite has occurred.
+Demand has exponentially increased since the beginning of the criminal Prohibition.
 And how is that demand met?
-In an underground, illegal economy - one with immense amounts of money flowing through it.
+It’s met in the underground, illegal economy – with immense amounts of money flowing through it.
 How is security provided for that money, in that underground illegal economy?
 Not by the police, of course.
-Street crime gangs and other self-help security tactics and strategies have developed to protect that money, paid for by that money.
+Street crime gangs and other self-help security tactics and strategies had to be developed to protect that money, paid for by that money.
 A large proportion of violent crime, including with guns, is caused by drug Prohibition laws, as a result.
 Would it be a better approach to change the laws to focus on Public Health, harm reduction for drug abusers, and the destruction of the underground, illegal economy of drugs?

 Some say, “yes, the drug crime laws may not reduce the problem of drug abuse, but at least they send a message of disapproval.”
 To that we say, “Which would you rather do, offer impotent symbolism or actually help suffering people?
 Decriminalizing illegal drugs would reduce, not increase the rate of use and abuse.
 For example, in Holland where marijuana is decriminalized, the marijuana usage rate is half what it is in the United States, where it is not.”